Sid Vicious: Music tributes

-In his 2022 album "Mainstream Sellout", artist Machine Gun Kelly released a track titled "Sid & Nancy", about a couple who was deeply in love but shared some dark ideas.
+In his 2022 album Mainstream Sellout, artist Machine Gun Kelly released a track titled "Sid & Nancy", about a couple who was deeply in love but shared some dark ideas.
 The song ends with the sound of two consecutive gunshots.

 Portrayals

-The critically-acclaimed 1986 film Sid and Nancy, directed by Alex Cox, portrays Sid's life from his joining the Sex Pistols to the end of his life.
-It stars Gary Oldman as Sid Vicious and Chloe Webb as Nancy Spungen.
-Oldman's performance was praised by Uncut as a "hugely sympathetic reading of the punk figurehead as a lost and bewildered manchild" though Oldman detested the film and punk music in general.
+The critically acclaimed 1986 film Sid and Nancy, directed by Alex Cox, portrays Vicious's life from his joining the Sex Pistols to the end of his life.
+It stars Gary Oldman as Vicious and Chloe Webb as Nancy Spungen.
+Oldman's performance was praised by Uncut as a "hugely sympathetic reading of the punk figurehead as a lost and bewildered manchild" though Oldman himself detested the film and punk music in general.

 In 1993, Ade Edmondson played Vicious in The Comic Strip Presents: Demonella.
 In the film, which was directed by Paul Bartel, Vicious resides in Hell with Oscar Wilde, Adolf Hitler, Genghis Khan and Marie Antoinette.

-The Foo Fighters' 1997 video for "Everlong" is about Sid and Nancy, with Sid defending Nancy against party demons.
-Dave Grohl and Taylor Hawkins play Sid and Nancy, respectively.
+The Foo Fighters' 1997 video for "Everlong" is about Vicious and Spungen, with Vicious defending Spungen against party demons.
+Dave Grohl and Taylor Hawkins play Vicious and Spungen, respectively.

-Love, Springfieldian Style, the Valentine's Day episode of The Simpsons 2008 season, spoofs Sid and Nancy's relationship.
+Love, Springfieldian Style, the Valentine's Day episode of The Simpsons 2008 season, spoofs Vicious and Spungen's relationship.

 In September 2009, the Roy Smiles play Kurt and Sid debuted at the Trafalgar Studios in London's West End.
-The play, set in Kurt Cobain's greenhouse on the day of his suicide, revolves around the ghost of Sid Vicious visiting Cobain to try and convince him not to kill himself.
+The play, set in Kurt Cobain's greenhouse on the day of his suicide, revolves around the ghost of Vicious visiting Cobain to try and convince him not to kill himself.
 Vicious was played by Danny Dyer.

 In January 2021, FX announced that a series about the Sex Pistols, called Pistol, had gone into production, with Vicious to be portrayed by Louis Partridge.
-It is based on Steve Jones' memoir Lonely Boy and is directed by Danny Boyle.
+It is based on Steve Jones's memoir Lonely Boy and is directed by Danny Boyle.
 Lydon called the series "The most disrespectful shit I've ever had to endure" and unsuccessfully sued to block the use of the Sex Pistols' music in the series.